Georgetown

 Project Details

-The plant is regularly maintained and is a possible processing option for The Company’s Gilberton Gold Project.
-The prospectivity analysis resulted in The Company applying for 6 tenements close to Georgetown so as to compliment ActivEX’s existing Gilberton Gold Project of which three have been granted.
-In addition, the Prospectivity Analysis highlighted felsic intrusive centres including several historical gold prospects and similar lithological/metallogenic characteristics to The Company’s intrusive centres at the Gilberton Gold Project.
-The tenement acquisition broadens ActivEX’s footprint in a gold prospective region of North Queensland.
+The Prospectivity Analysis highlighted felsic intrusive centres including several historical gold prospects and similar lithological/metallogenic characteristics to The Company’s intrusive centres at the Gilberton Gold Project.
+The tenement acquisition broadens ActivEX’s footprint in a gold and critical minerals province of North Queensland.

-The Georgetown Gold Project (Project) is situated within the Proterozoic Etheridge Province in northeast Queensland, approximately 400km west-northwest of Townsville and 80km north of the Gilberton Gold Project.
-The Project is in an area which is prospective for several metals (Au, Ag, Cu, Ta-Nb, Co) and a wide range of deposit styles (Thermal Aureole Gold hypozonal and mesozonal, Porphyry Breccia, and Intrusion Related epizonal) related to the emplacement of felsic magma.
+The Georgetown Gold Project is situated within the Proterozoic Etheridge Province in northeast Queensland, approximately 400km west-northwest of Townsville and 80km north of the Gilberton Gold Project.
+The Project is in an area which is prospective for several metals including Au, Ag, Cu, Li and REEs.

 Through the study of Geological Site Observation Database (Published by Geological Survey of Queensland), the Company identified a historic lithium prospect (Buchanan) to the NW and historic tantalum prospects to the west of EPM 27812.
 The metallogenic camp labelled Glenrowan extends from EPM 27812 north east towards the Buchannan’s Lithium/Tantalum Prospect and includes a suite of felsic intrusives.